jina-ai/finetuner/docs/walkthrough/save-model.md

 If `public=True`, anyone who knows the artifact id can download your artifact with the above function.
 ```

-If the fine-tuning finished, you can see the following message in the terminal:
+If the fine-tuning is finished, you will see the following message in the terminal:

 ```bash
 🔐 Successfully logged in to Jina AI as [USER NAME]!